rayalan/binary-adages/content/pages/profile-best-environment.md

 Now the company had a lot of touch points with customers, many of them indirect.

-* Upfront contact points such as applications and websites.
+* Up-front contact points, such as applications and websites.
 * Backend algorithms that controlled content, so any change to those systems impacted customers.
 * Systems that supported customer service, so changing those systems would impact how agents could help customers, which would change the customer experience.
-* Billing systems which impacted the customer experience when they didn't pay for whatever reason (e.g., expired credit cards).
+* Billing systems that impacted the customer experience when they didn't pay for whatever reason (e.g., expired credit cards).

 So I started with the basics: